How the Film Look Really Works: A Colorist's Guide to Film Emulation

 How Film/Emulsion does it

 Most digital bleach bypass is a single "desaturate and crush" slider that approximates the idea.
-Film/Emulsion instead gives you honest ENR and ACE options, modeled on the real lab silver-retention post-processes from Technicolor and Deluxe, so you have complete control over a documented look that shipped on real films, not a one-size approximation of one.
+Film/Emulsion instead gives you honest ENR and ACE options, modeled on the real lab silver-retention post-processes from Technicolor and Deluxe, so you have complete control over a documented look that shipped on real films.

 Push and pull